paulnorthrop/revdbayes/README.md

 ### Vignettes

-See `vignette("revdbayes-vignette", package = "revdbayes")` for an overview of the package and `vignette("revdbayes-using-rcpp-vignette", package = "revdbayes")` for an illustration of the improvements in efficiency produced using the Rcpp package.
-See `vignette("revdbayes-predictive-vignette", package = "revdbayes")` for an outline of how to use revdbayes to perform posterior predictive extreme value inference.
-Inference for the extremal index using the K-gaps model is described in `vignette("revdbayes-kgaps-vignette", package = "revdbayes")`
+See `vignette("revdbayes-a-vignette", package = "revdbayes")` for an overview of the package and `vignette("revdbayes-b-using-rcpp-vignette", package = "revdbayes")` for an illustration of the improvements in efficiency produced using the Rcpp package.
+See `vignette("revdbayes-c-predictive-vignette", package = "revdbayes")` for an outline of how to use revdbayes to perform posterior predictive extreme value inference.
+Inference for the extremal index using threshold inter-exceedance times is described in `vignette("revdbayes-d-kgaps-vignette", package = "revdbayes")`